 - Thirty minutes before cooking, remove the breast from the fridge and heat the oven to 375°F. Set the oven rack to middle position.

 - Cover a sheet pan with foil and pour the panko breadcrumbs evenly over the foil.
 Roast the breadcrumbs 5-6 minutes or until golden brown.
 Shake the pan halfway through browning.
 Remove from the oven and pour the breadcrumbs onto a small plate to cool.

 - Place a metal rack over the same foil-lined sheet pan and spray the rack with nonstick cooking spray (the chicken breast will be placed on this while the chicken cooks).

-- Unroll the breasts and season each with kosher salt, black pepper and Herbes de Provence.
+- Unroll the plastic and season each with kosher salt, black pepper and Herbes de Provence.

 - Place the eggs in a bowl and whisk lightly.

 - Place the breadcrumbs and the eggs next to each other on the work surface next to the foil-lined sheet pan.